 The short version

 Somatic intelligence is both a body of knowledge about the mind-body connection and a practitioner skill set for reading and working with what the body is holding.
-The science underneath is now well-established — vagal communication, polyvagal theory, somatic trauma storage.
-The skill set has to be developed through deliberate practice on the practitioner's own body first, then on others under supervision.
-A trained Quantum Key Institute practitioner reads the body through posture, breath, tension, micro-expression, and the practitioner's own felt sense — and works with what is found using the Somatic Communication Process and the other modalities the Quantum Key Method integrates.
+The science underneath is now well-established.
+Vagal communication.
+Polyvagal theory.
+Somatic trauma storage.
+The skill set has to be built through deliberate practice on the practitioner's own body first.
+Then on others under supervision.
+A trained Quantum Key Institute practitioner reads the body through posture, breath, tension, micro-expression, and their own felt sense.
+And works with what is found using the Somatic Communication Process and the other modalities the Quantum Key Method integrates.

 The body speaks first.
 A practitioner trained in somatic intelligence learns to hear it before the cognitive story arrives.